HONTANAS – FROMISTA

 The walk into Fromista

 At 17:30 I’ve found bus stop number 10 and got on my bus with my ticket to Fromista.
-The driver spoke very little English and just showed me to a seat when I’ve presented my ticket … ok, so hopefully that meant that the bus was going to Fromista!
+The driver spoke very little English and just showed me to a seat when I’ve presented my ticket … ok, so hopefully that meant this bus was going to Fromista!

-The previous night I’ve checked on the official website of the bus services that the bus would stop 17 times before it would get to the final destination, Fromista … I’ve written each name down and as we’ve left Burgos, I would tick off the name of each place where we were stopping at … silly, I know 😌 … but this way, I was making sure I was going in the right direction!
+The previous night I’ve checked on the official website of the bus services that the bus would stop 17 times before it would get to the final destination, Fromista … I’ve written each name down in my little notebook and as we’ve left Burgos, I would tick off the name of each place where we’ve made a stop … silly, I know 😌 … but this way, I was making sure I was going in the right direction or telling someone where I am if I get lost!

-As the bus got closer to Fromista, more and more people would get off and eventually I was the only passenger on the bus for the last 4 stops.
-The bus driver still stopped at every little town and chatted to the ladies at the bus stop.
+As the bus got closer to Fromista, more and more passengers would get off and eventually I was the only one on the bus for the last 4 stops.
+The bus driver still stopped at every little town, got out at the bus stop and had a little chat with the ladies standing there.
 A few minutes later, he would get back on the bus and almost looked surprised that I was still there.
 He would then just asked with a frown “Fromista?” and I would say “Yes” and then we would drive on.

 It was actually so funny that I could almost laugh … if I wasn’t so anxious about the outcome of this trip!